Codeinwp/flat/readme.txt

 1.2.4
 * New: Upgrade Bootstrap to 3.1.1
 * New: Support Sub-Menu on Primary Navigation
-* Tweak: Fix Pagination Direction
+* Tweak: Fix Pagination Direction (Contribute by @ashfame)
 * Tweak: Link the CSS files directly instead of import
-* Tweak: Added a filter on showing credits in footer
+* Tweak: Added a filter on showing credits in footer (Contribute by @ashfame)
 * Tweak: Content width change to 750px
-* Tweak: Not do anything with title, SEO is best handled by WordPress SEO by Yoast: https://yoast.com/wordpress-seo-plugin-theme-integration-guide/#head
+* Tweak: Not do anything with title, SEO is best handled by WordPress SEO by Yoast: https://yoast.com/wordpress-seo-plugin-theme-integration-guide/#head  (Contribute by @ashfame)

 1.2.3
 * Tweak: Remove Author URL from Credit link